 You can do this type of collaboration with a variety of health-related businesses.
 For example, a personal trainer could team up with a nutritionist (the two of you could go “in” together on offering a weight-loss boot camp).
 A massage therapist and physical therapist could team up.
 You get the idea.

-4. BONUS: Stock up on your promotional products for 2013.
+4. BONUS: Stock up on your promotional products.
 Since you’re hopefully going to be starting the new year with a bang, make sure you have the right promotional products to give to your clients or staff.
 (These products also work great for company health programs as well!)

 Custom fitness bottle.
 Your clients will love the sturdiness and cleanliness of these stainless steel bottles.
 You’ll love that they have plenty of room for your company name and logo.